airshipit/election/doc/source/index.rst

 * Alan Meadows (alanmeadows), alan.meadows at gmail dot com
 * Rodolfo Pacheco (jezogwza), jezogwza at gmail dot com

-For any questions, please contact officials by mail or over irc at
+For any questions, please contact officials by mail or over IRC at
 #airshpit Freenode channel.